galaxychain-labs/galaxy.whitepaper/galaxy.whitepaper.md

 # Design principles
 Three most important technological aspects of a blockchain are: scalability, security and decentralization.
 Galaxy will focus first on solving scalability issues and ensuring the overall security of the network while implementing a sufficient level of decentraliation.
 Only through this way can a high-frequence programmable finance become possible and get widely adopted in attacking DeFi as well as TradFi problems.

 Morever, as Galaxy will be by design optimized for on-chain trading, per-transaction cost for miners or network validators has to be preferrablly minimal to zero.

-There shouldn't be a possibility of fron-running cases as exemplemented in most gas-fee based networks like Ethereum and its clones.
+Furthermore, There shouldn't be a possibility of fron-running cases as often witnessed in gas-fee based networks like Ethereum and its clones.
 Strickly no front-running trading is required in Galaxy network to ensure the trading fairness in order to win the hearts of most traders.